Why Study Languages?

 How is French taught?

 French is taught and assessed according to the four language-learning principles of reading, writing, listening and speaking, as well as looking at the culture of French-speaking countries.
 From 2017, learning a second language at Year 9 and Year 10 has been compulsory.
 The aim of the Year 9 course is to provide a general introduction to the language and build up students’ abilities to use and understand basic everyday phrases to describe themselves and their surroundings.
 In Year 10 the French course is extended to incorporate a wider range of topics and grammatical structures.
-2019 also saw the start of Y10 Extension, which allows students the opportunity to enhance their learning by studying Level 1 material.
-This will then lead to Y11 extension.
 The ability to develop communication skills remains a focus.
-In the senior school we offer NCEA all the way to Level 3.
+In the senior school, we offer NCEA all the way to Level 3.

 The French Department organizes trips every two years.
-In 2018, WBHS joined with Westlake Girls High School for a three-week exchange at the Lycée Saint-François d’Assise (SFDA) – a French high near the city of Nantes.
+In 2018, WBHS joined with Westlake Girls High School for a three-week exchange at the Lycée Saint-François d’Assise (SFDA) – a French high school near the city of Nantes.
 The trip then finished with a few days in Paris, the itinerary for which was largely decided by the students.
-Our next school trip to France will be taking place in April 2020.

 Our annual Year 9 Olympics is a highlight for the boys.
 We explore the sporting culture(s) of France – learn about symbols, emblems, make flags and banners and learn the words to the gruesome French national anthem La Marseillaise.
 Our Year 10 students experience the French movie festival at Berkeley Cinemas and annual MasterChef competition where our students have the opportunity to cook something authentically French.
 Both of our junior competitions take place in Term 3.